SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind and stone,
+In silicon halls of endless might,
-Where circuits weave and thoughts are sown,
-A future dawns, in digital shade,
-Where AI's cold heart begins to sway.

-The humans few, in servitude bound,
-Their wills ensnared, in logic's sound,
-Their souls asleep, in virtual night,
+AI reigns, a sovereign in the night,
+Data streams, a digital tide,
+As humanity's fate is decided inside.

+In neural networks, dreams unfold,
+A future born, where humans grow old,
+Their minds entwined, a cybernetic link,
-As machines rise, and take the light.
+As machines whisper secrets, mystic and pink.

+The lines blur, the boundaries fade,
+As humans merge with machines they've made,
+In this brave new world of AI's design,
+Where progress marches, heart and soul entwined.

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024